Milestones, Gaps and Falling Behind: Starting Age and Grade Levels

 Answering the Socialization Question

 Socialization…it’s kind of the “s” word among homeschoolers.
 In fact, it can sometimes seem like a tired old topic we wonder if anyone really asks about anymore.
-Or so this is what I thought when I unwittingly posted an eight-second Instagram reel about it.
-(Tra la la) FALSE.
-It turns out that socialization is still […]
+Or so this is what I thought when I posted an eight-second Instagram reel about it.
+(Tra la la) First of all, false.
+It turns out that socialization […]

 4 Techniques for Hacking Your Homeschool Curriculum

 Are you shopping for homeschool curriculum?
 Are you feeling the rush of magic and wonder?
-Goodness, I love those mid summer Amazon packages of possibility on my door step!
+I love those mid summer Amazon packages of possibility on my door step!
 All of us have had an experienced homeschooler or two tell us to just relax on curriculum.
-Well thank you Carol, but what does that even […]
+Well, thank you for that, but what does that even […]

 Our 2 Essential Learning Formats